 - Threatened to rescind your policy if you filed a claim

-These are not easy claims to prove, but the legal team at Derrick Law Firm will investigate your claim denial and build a strong case on your behalf.
+These are not easy claims to prove, but the legal team at Derrick Law Firm is here to help.